 Another option is to have talent perform air-checks on each other.
 The goal is improvement, not employee evaluation.
 Improvement is a crucial thing to emphasize with everyone.
 Having talent air-check each other helps ensure that these are not high stakes encounters.
 Regardless of whether you’re doing the air-checks one-on-one or talent are checking each other, it’s important to keep the process low key and relaxed.
 No one should get fired based on a pledge drive air-check.

 Keep notes on each air-check, particularly those items that you have agreed to work on for next time.
 Refer to these notes at the time of the next air-check.

 There’s no question that air-checks are time consuming for both parties.
 This is true for big stations and small.
 Everyone’s busy all the time.
 It isn’t practical to air-check everyone after every drive.
 Here are some suggestions for how to organize this effort.

 Train more than one person to do air-checks – here’s where developing an effective rubric is helpful

-New pitchers need to be checked more often than veterans, but everyone should get an air-check annually.
+New talent needs to be checked more often than veterans, but everyone should get an air-check annually.

-Teach pitchers how to air-check themselves.
+Teach talent how to air-check themselves.
 This works well with new pitchers and can help them get better faster.